 When Selling a Home, Who Pays Closing Costs

-When selling your home in San Diego, it’s important to understand the costs you’ll face when closing on the sale.
+When selling your home in San Diego, it’s important to understand the costs you’ll face at closing.
 These include both your own closing costs and, in some cases, contributions toward the buyer’s costs as part of negotiations.
 Closing costs are fees required to finalize the sale and transfer ownership to the buyer.

 As U.S. News Real Estate explains: